wyc23/Apollo_COPT/README.md

 # APOLLO-MILP for COPT

-This repository contains COPT version of APOLLO-MILP, which relies the following repositories:
+This repository contains COPT version of APOLLO-MILP, which relies on the following repositories:

 - [APOLLO](https://github.com/MIRALab-USTC/Apollo-MILP) for `Apollo.py`, where we replace Gurobi with COPT.
 - [Predict-and-Search_MILP_method](https://github.com/sribdcn/Predict-and-Search_MILP_method) for `GCN.py`, `trainPredictModel.py`, `helper.py` and `copt.py`, which is also used in [APOLLO](https://github.com/MIRALab-USTC/Apollo-MILP) and we replace Gurobi with COPT.